2015 Wootton Bassett rail incident: Fallout

-In April 2015, the ORR was considering whether or not to prosecute WCRC, and subsequently decided to prosecute both WCRC and the driver of the train.
-Although the suspension had been lifted by NR, the ORR could still have revoked WCRC's Safety Certificate at the end of the 28-day consultation period.
+In April 2015, the ORR was considering whether or not to prosecute WCR, and subsequently decided to prosecute both WCR and the driver of the train.
+Although the suspension had been lifted by NR, the ORR could still have revoked WCR's Safety Certificate at the end of the 28-day consultation period.
 The lifting of the suspension by NR was subject to a review after three months.

 Great Britain VIII

 Great Britain VIII was a nine-day railtour, one of an annual series, from London to Cornwall, then to Scotland, and back to London.
 Various steam locomotives were scheduled to haul the train on each day of the tour, which was to have been entirely steam-hauled.
 Participants paid between £1,995 and £2,895 per person for the nine-day tour, which ran from 28 April to 6 May 2015.
 Despite fears that the tour would be cancelled, it was run although with changes to the locomotives hauling it.
 DB Schenker agreed to operate the first two days of the tour.
 The tour suffered a number of issues including steam locomotives being replaced by diesels, and a lack of train heating; these resulted in a significant number of passengers leaving the tour early.